 The CLIMACRED model (see Battiston et al., 2023) is a climate credit risk model that allows for climate scenario-contingent financial valuation of firms' bonds and equity.
-In particular, CLIMACRED carries out an analysis of scenarios-contingent adjustments in firms' probability of default (PD), the firms' costs of capital, and in the valuation of firms' financial instruments.
+In particular, with CLIMACRED we can carry out an analysis of scenarios-contingent adjustments in firms' probability of default (PD), the firms' costs of capital, and in the valuation of firms' financial instruments.

 Credit risk stems from the adjustment of market expectations about the materialization of a given scenario (it can be physical or transition risk), and its impact on firm's cash flows and profitability.
-Thus, climate credit risk can emerge in the short term as a result of the change in the valuation of the firm, based on expectations' adjustment.
+Thus, climate credit risk can emerge in the short term as a result of the change in the valuation of the firm, based on market expectations' adjustment.